plaidml/tpp-mlir/tools/tpp-run/README.md

 The main difference is that we add a wrapper function to call the kernel (entry) function to allow for benchmarking.

-TODO:
- * Random initialization of input tensors (and control the seed, for stable reproduction)
- * Use our `perf` dialect whenever it's ready

 ## Functionality

 The main function of this modified TPP runner is to: